mfuu/sortable-dnd/docs/guide/utils.md

 ## `closest`

-For each element in the set, get the first element that matches the selector by testing the element itself and traversing up through its ancestors in the DOM tree
+For each element in the set, get the first element that matches the selector by testing the element itself and traversing up through its ancestors in the DOM tree.

 ```ts
 closest(el: HTMLElement, selector: String, context?: HTMLElement, includeContext?: Boolean);